Hyphaene compressa

-Hyphaene compressa, also known as the East African doum palm, is a palm tree in the genus Hyphaene.
-It is a tree known for its unique branching, unlike most palms which are not branched.
-This palm tree is very abundant in Eastern Africa and is a vital socioeconomic resource to the rural pastoralist and agro-pastoralists there.
+Hyphaene compressa, also known as the East African doum palm, is a palm tree (family Palmae or Arecaceae) in the genus Hyphaene.
+It is a tree known for its unique dichotomous branching, unlike most palms which are not branched.
+This palm tree is abundant in Eastern Africa and is a vital socioeconomic resource to the rural pastoralist and agro-pastoralists there.

 Distribution

-There is a high concentration of Hyphaene compressa along the coasts of Northern East Africa, particularly Kenya and Tanzania.
-Additional countries with a high distribution of Hyphaene compressa include Somalia, Madagascar and Ethiopia.
+There is a high concentration of Hyphaene compressa along the coasts of northern East Africa, particularly Kenya and Tanzania.
+Additional countries with a high distribution include Somalia, Madagascar and Ethiopia.
 The palm also occurs to a lesser extent towards the Arabian Peninsula and India.
 The Doum Palm is densely concentrated around lakes and river ecosystems of the Turkana Valley and surrounding National Parks in Kenya.

-The East African doum palm has expanded its range into the United States due to its horticultural interest.
+The East African doum palm has been introduced into the United States for its horticultural interest.

 Habitat and ecology

 Hyphaene compressa is found in hot and dry climates.
-The East African Doum Palm flourishes in tropical and subtropical regions with temperatures ranging between 36-38 degrees Celsius.
+It flourishes in tropical and subtropical regions with temperatures ranging between 36 and 38 °Celsius.
 The trees are adapted to semi-arid to arid climates with a low annual rainfall of 150 to 600 mm.
-The trees obtain water by having a high water table in which the trees taproots can access.
+The trees obtain water by using high water tables which the trees taproots can access.
 Hyphaene compressa thrives in direct light in open grasslands and along edges of lakes, swamps, rivers and oceans.

-The soils of the doum palm are salty, calcareous and alkaline (pH 9) and of general poor quality.
+The doum palm tolerates soils that are salty, calcareous and alkaline (pH 9) and of general poor quality.

-The Hyphaene compressa is a woody dioecious tree that is slow growing and long living.
-Some trees can grow to be 100 years old but because of the high human interference this number is reduced to around 30 years.
+Doum palm is a woody dioecious tree that is slow growing and long living.
+Some trees can grow to be 100 years old, but because of high human interference, few survive much more than 30 years.